glad-dev/dn/README.md

 does the same, but case-sensitive

 `dn et`
-edit today's notes in vim.
+edit today's notes in $EDITOR.
+If the environment variable $EDITOR is not defined or empty, vim is used.

 `dn e`
 opens the note in $EDITOR for a given date, i.e. `dn e 2022-12-12`.
 If no date is passed then the editor's file selection prompt is shown.
-If the environment variable $EDITOR is not defined or empty, vim is used.

 # Example